 - reflect the cultures and economic diversity of Egleston Square

 - can volunteer a minimum of 2-4 hours a month, including meeting time

 - Proficiency in Spanish and Vietnamese is a plus.

-The Economic Development Committee is our volunteer working group for neighborhood economic development initiatives and small business assistance.
+The Economic Development Action Team is our volunteer working group for neighborhood economic development initiatives and small business assistance.

 The Committee works to strengthen and grow the neighborhood’s business district in an equitable, inclusive and sustainable way.
 It works to support existing business owners and entrepreneurs; attract new enterprises to the district; conduct research and collect data; collaborate on events and programs to promote local businesses; and respond to proposals for new development in Egleston Square.

 We particularly welcome small business owners, youth, artists/creatives, residents, and people with expertise, experience or interest in business, real estate, finance, urban planning, and economic development.